sr320/course-btea/day-1/shell.md

 ### Wildcards
 `*` is a [wildcard][4].
 It matches zero or more characters, so `*.pdb` matches `ethane.pdb`, `propane.pdb`, and so on.
 On the other hand, `p*.pdb` only matches `pentane.pdb` and `propane.pdb`, because the 'p' at the front only matches itself.

-&gt;
-&gt; `?` is also a wildcard, but it only matches a single character.
+ `?` is also a wildcard, but it only matches a single character.
 This means that `p?.pdb` matches `pi.pdb` or `p5.pdb`, but not `propane.pdb`.
 We can use any number of wildcards at a time: for example, `p*.p?*` matches anything that starts with a 'p' and ends with '.', 'p', and at least one more character (since the '?' has to match one character, and the final '*' can match any number of characters).
 Thus, `p*.p?*` would match `preferred.practice`, and even `p.pi` (since the first '*' can match no characters at all), but not `quality.practice` (doesn't start with 'p') or `preferred.p` (there isn't at least one character after the '.p').

-&gt;
-&gt; When the shell sees a wildcard, it expands the wildcard to create a list of matching filenames _before_ running the command that was asked for.
+When the shell sees a wildcard, it expands the wildcard to create a list of matching filenames _before_ running the command that was asked for.
 This means that commands like `wc` and `ls` never see the wildcard characters, just what those wildcards matched.
 This is another example of orthogonal design.

 If we run `wc -l` instead of just `wc`, the output shows only the number of lines per file: